Unitarian Universalism: Diversity of beliefs and scriptures

 According to the Unitarian Universalist Association, Unitarian Universalism is a religion marked by freedom, reason, and acceptance.
 As such, Unitarian Universalists practice a non-creedal religion that does not require one to believe in any particular belief or doctrine.
 Rather than sharing common beliefs, Unitarian Universalists are united by a common history, the affirmation of each person's individual spiritual quest, and a covenant to uphold the community's shared spiritual values.
 As such, Unitarian Universalists vary greatly in their beliefs, and a plurality of beliefs often defines Unitarian Universalist congregations.

 Unitarian Universalists are encouraged to engage in their own unique spiritual journey and to follow their conscience in their beliefs.
 Unitarian Universalism is seen as compatible with other spiritual paths, and individual Unitarian Universalists are encouraged to engage in their own spiritual journey, whatever the path.
 Unitarian Universalists are not required to renounce previous faith traditions to join a Unitarian Universalist congregation.
 As a result, individual practitioners may simultaneously identify as Unitarian Universalists and other faith traditions.

-Although Unitarian Universalism draws its roots from Christian sources, contemporary Unitarian Universalists in North America view their religion as multifaith and drawing on a variety of sources, both religious and secular.
-Unitarian Universalism encourages its members to draw on the world's religions as well as the words and deeds of prophetic people as inspiration for their spiritual journeys.
+Although Unitarian Universalism has roots in Christian traditions, contemporary Unitarian Universalists in North America view their religion as multifaith and drawing on a variety of religious and secular sources.
+Unitarian Universalism encourages its members to draw on the world's religions, as well as the words and deeds of prophetic people, for inspiration on their spiritual journeys.
 Although members are cautioned to be aware of possible cultural appropriation of traditions that do not belong to them, Unitarian Universalists are encouraged to find wisdom in a diverse spectrum of religions, customs, and cultures from around the world.

+A Chosen Faith by John A. Buehrens and Forrest Church and The Unitarian Universalist Pocket Guide are unique texts to Unitarian Universalism that are commonly appreciated by followers (although they are not considered official sacred text, since such a recognition is against Unitarian Universalist principles).
+The Unitarian Universalist Pocket Guide is produced by the UUA and is a comprehensive introduction to Unitarian Universalism (especially as practiced in the UUA), featuring contributions from a variety of UU writers and being periodically edited by the incumbent UUA president.
+The Pocket Guide is in its 7th edition as of 2025, and was edited by Sofía Betancourt, who is the 10th President of the UUA.